semaphoreci/docs/go-continuous-integration_5c5484f42c7d3a66e32dea74.md

 ## Demo project

-Semaphore maintains an example Go project:
+Semaphore maintains an example Go project that you can use:

 * [Demo Go project on GitHub](https://github.com/semaphoreci-demos/semaphore-demo-go)